valerioprds/to-do-list/README.md

 ## Services
 - **`TodoService`**: Central service for task management.
 Provides methods for adding, deleting, completing, and retrieving tasks in different states.

-## Testing
-- Configured with Jest, offering a robust testing framework.
-- `jest-preset-angular` for Angular-specific configurations.
+-
+## Running Tests
+To run tests in this application, follow these steps:

+1. Ensure that all dependencies, including testing libraries, are installed.
+2. Run `npm test` to execute tests using Jest.
+3. To view coverage, run `npm run test:coverage`.

 ## Conclusion
-This To-Do List application exemplifies a modern Angular application with a focus on modularity, reactive forms, and user interaction.
+This To-Do List application exemplifies a modern Angular 17 application with a focus on modularity, reactive forms, and user interaction.
 It's designed to be scalable and maintainable, leveraging Angular's ecosystem and best practices.